iGemTau2020/Staubility_Enhancer/feature_generation/transcription_factors/readme.md

 Files:
-Input / data files:TF_merged_table.csv which was downloaded from YEASTRACT website.
-The table contains two columns: first column is the gene name, and second column contains the transcription regulatory sites in each specific target gene in yeast.
+Input / data files:: four tables which were downloaded from YEASTRACT website.
+Each table contains two columns: first column is the gene name, and second column contains the transcription regulatory sites in each specific target gene in yeast.

 The code: TF feature.ipynb